kevinrfoster/ecoB2000_lab1/README.md

 ### Some background on simulations with R

 You can have the computer roll dice.
 The command, sample(), will do it nicely.
-This command this takes 20 draws from the integers 1 to 6.
+This command below takes 20 draws from the integers 1 to 6.
 The metaphor is not quite rolling dice, but as if there were 6 balls in a jar, labeled with a number, and it picks a ball from the jar 20 times.
 So that is why the replace=TRUE command is important, otherwise after it